sphinx-labs/sphinx/docs/ci-foundry-proposals.md

     steps:
       - uses: actions/checkout@v2
       - run: yarn install
-      - run: npx sphinx propose --config ./sphinx/HelloSphinx.config.ts --dry-run --testnets
+      - run: npx sphinx propose --dry-run --config <path/to/sphinx/config/file> --testnets
 ```

-## 6. Create the propose workflow
+## 6. Create the proposal workflow

 Now we'll create a workflow that runs the `propose` command with the `--confirm` flag.
-The confirm flag overrides the manual confirmation required by the proposal command allowing the proposal command to complete automatically.
+This flag overrides the manual confirmation step that's normally required in the `propose` command.

 ```
 name: Sphinx Propose